 Trim Level Breakdown

-Nissan sells the Sentra in seven different trim levels: S 6MT, S CVT, FE+ S, SV, FE+ SV, SR and SL.
+Nissan sells the Sentra in seven different trim levels: S 6MT, S CVT, FE+ S, SV, SR and SL.

-The S 6MT comes standard with a six-speed manual transmission, air conditioning, power windows and locks, a four-speaker AM/FM/CD stereo with an AUX input, a trip computer and 16-inch steel wheels.
+The S 6MT comes standard with a six-speed manual transmission, air conditioning, power windows and locks, a four-speaker AM/FM/CD stereo with AUX and USB inputs, Bluetooth, a trip computer, automatic headlights, cruise control, steering wheel-mounted audio controls and 16-inch steel wheels.

 As its name suggests, the S CVT largely mirrors the S 6MT's content but substitutes a CVT for the six-speed manual.